 The City of Jacksonville does not allocate funding based solely on geographic requirements.
-When the project or planned activities are intended to serve individuals or households directly, those individuals or households must meet income qualifications, as well as residency requirements, in order to receive assistance from the program.
-In these instances, City staff and/or one of its partner agencies shall complete an in-take and eligibility status review of the applicant individual, or household, before the project/activity is initiated.
+When the activities are intended to serve individuals or households directly, those individuals or households must meet income qualifications, as well as residency requirements, in order to receive assistance from the program.
+In these instances, City staff and/or one of its partner agencies shall complete an in-take and eligibility status review of the applicant individual, or household, before the activity is initiated.

 Additionally, the City has identified infrastructure and public facility improvement activities.
-In which case, the planned activities will serve a community, neighborhood or "area".
-These projects (or activities) are said to have an "area-wide" benefit.
-Per HUD requirements, these areas must be within an eligible Census Block Group Tract, as defined by HUD-CDBG regulations, whereby the majority of the residents are low to moderate-income (or 51%).
+In which case, the planned activities will serve a community or neighborhood.
+These activities are said to have an "area-wide" benefit.
+Per HUD requirements, these areas must be within an eligible Census Block Group Tract, as defined by HUD-CDBG regulations, whereby the majority of the residents are low- to moderate-income (or 51%).